samuelgozlan/amplitude-dev-center/docs/data/sources/databricks.md

 GRANT MODIFY ON ANY FILE TO `<service_principal_uuid>`;
 GRANT SELECT ON ANY FILE TO `<service_principal_uuid>`;
 ```

+### Find or create an all-purpose compute cluster

+Amplitude creates workflows in this cluster on your behalf to start sync jobs.
+When complete, copy the **Server hostname** and **Http path** values to use in a later step.
+Find both values on the **Configuration -> JDBC/ODBC** tab.
+For more information, see [Databricks | Create a cluster](https://docs.databricks.com/en/dev-tools/auth/oauth-m2m.html)

 ### Enable CDF on your table(s)